 Set down on the plastic tablecloth or on a piece of wax paper to dry.
 The liquid starch will stick to most other things as it dries, which you don’t want!

-Repeat the steps above to make more beautiful marbled paper or to marble other things such as pieces of wood (these wooden heart slices would work well!) or canvas as well as paper shapes and strips.
+Repeat the steps above to make more beautiful marbled paper or to marble other things such as pieces of wood or canvas as well as paper shapes and strips.

 NOTE: The acrylic paint is permanent so keep that in mind as you work and protect your work surface and clothing.
 You can also do this with tempera paint.